bsrd-ai/ultimate-full-stack-developer/manuscript/01-introduction.md

 4. **Scaling and Optimizing Applications:**
    - Learn best practices for deploying AI systems in production.
-   - Use tools like Docker, Kubernetes, and cloud platforms for scalability.
+   - Use tools like Docker, Kubernetes, OpenShift, and cloud platforms for scalability.

 ---